bkimmig/learning-systems/content/posts/ideal-laundry-list.md

 - ML Production Edicts
   - latency (all systems, but still important)
   - sane fallbacks (is your model doing something crazy or not returning a result)
-  - Itearation/Experimentation - once you have a base case workin, how do you pick the next one.
+  - Iteration/Experimentation - once you have a base case working, how do you pick the next one.
   - your training platform
   - your serving platform
   - how do these actually work together / can they? (reddit is very disjoint)
-  - ML models are like "fuzzy" APIs - where your more traditional API is deterministic, we should think of every response as having an errorbar)
+  - ML models are like "fuzzy" APIs - where your more traditional API is deterministic, we should think of every response as having an error bar)
   - ML focus on uncertainty - a prediction is not just a probability but there are errors on it $P \pm \sigma_P$
     - $\sigma_P$ is important and we should aim to understand it.
     - This is especially true for anything in online learning - try to sample at your known error rate